 Local culture reigns supreme in Hawaii (obvi) but should Australian homesickness set in on holidays here’s an emergency list for a quick Aussie fix.

-Let me show you where to find Aussie influenced cafes and restaurants, watch an AFL or NRL match live on TV, enjoy a great rack of Australian lamb, stock up on food and bevy favourites from Down Under, and even locate our beloved vitamin-mineral supplement Berocca (you’ll thank me after a big night out in Waikiki!).
+Let me show you where to find Aussie influenced cafes and restaurants, watch an AFL or NRL match live on TV, enjoy a great rack of Australian lamb, and even locate our beloved vitamin-mineral supplement Berocca (you’ll thank me after a big night out in Waikiki).

 Bill Granger is an Australian chef famous for his scrambled eggs and pancakes.
-While technically this trendy eatery is called bills Sydney, the restaurant that shot Bill to foodie fame, it’s better known locally as bills Hawaii.
-It’s home to a Full Aussie breakfast with thick Australian-style bacon, Vegemite toast and haloumi, a rare find in Hawaii.
+While technically this trendy eatery is called bills Sydney, the restaurant that shot Bill to foodie fame, it’s better known locally as Bills Hawaii.
+It’s home to a Full Aussie breakfast with thick Australian-style bacon, Vegemite toast, and halloumi (rare to find in Hawaii).

-Bonus: They also serve Coopers Brewery “Original Pale Ale” from South Australia.
+TIP: They also serve Coopers Brewery ‘Original Pale Ale’ from South Australia.

 The name of this cafe gives away its origin, plus the fact one of the owners hails from Down Under.
 Arvo, slang for “afternoon” in Australia, is a gorgeous Aussie-inspired coffee shop.
 Arvo Cafe is a very cool spot to grab a flat white, order Vegemite toast, avocado loaded toast or to try matcha pudding.

 TIP: Most meals are served with beautiful edible flowers, get your camera ready!